okta/okta-developer-docs/packages/@okta/vuepress-site/code/dotnet/aspnetcore/index.md

 Okta Classic:

-* The [Okta .NET Authentication SDK](https://github.com/okta/okta-auth-dotnet) is useful if you cannot use OIDC and need your server-side code to interact with the Authentication API for handling the sign in flow.
+* The [Okta .NET Authentication SDK](https://github.com/okta/okta-auth-dotnet) is useful if you can't use OIDC and need your server-side code to interact with the Authentication API for handling the sign-in flow.
-* Okta's [Okta ASP.NET Core OIDC middleware integration](https://github.com/okta/okta-aspnet) makes it easy to add sign-in to your ASP.NET Core applications and protect your Web APIs.
+* Okta's [Okta ASP.NET Core OIDC middleware integration](https://github.com/okta/okta-aspnet) makes it easy to add a sign-in flow to your ASP.NET Core applications and protect your Web APIs.
 * [Okta ASP.NET Core OIDC integration on NuGet](https://www.nuget.org/packages/Okta.AspNetCore)

 ## Other Classic .NET libraries

-* The [Okta Management SDK for .NET](https://github.com/okta/okta-sdk-dotnet) uses .NET Standard and will work with both .NET Framework and .NET Core.
-It is helpful to work with the Okta Management API to manage users, groups, apps, etc. on the fly.
+* The [Okta Management SDK for .NET](https://github.com/okta/okta-sdk-dotnet) uses .NET Standard and works with both .NET Framework and .NET Core.
+It's helpful to work with the Okta Management API to manage users, groups, apps, and so on, on the fly.
-* The [Okta Xamarin SDK](https://github.com/okta/okta-oidc-xamarin) follows current best practice for native apps using OIDC, the Authorization Code flow + PKCE.
+* The [Okta Xamarin SDK](https://github.com/okta/okta-oidc-xamarin) follows current best practice for native apps using OIDC and the Authorization Code flow + PKCE.

 ## Recommended guides

 Okta-hosted Sign-In Widget guide:

-[Sign into your web app with redirect auth](#) (WILL EVENTUALLY BE /docs/guides/sign-into-web-app-redirect/aspnetcore3/main/)
+[Sign in to your web app with redirect auth](#) (WILL EVENTUALLY BE /docs/guides/sign-into-web-app-redirect/aspnetcore3/main/)

 Embedded SDK and Sign-In Widget sign-in guide: